 O2 only started at the beginning of 2020 to introduce 5G to Hamburg, Berlin, Frankfurt, Munich, and Cologne.
 The extension of the 5G network will continue slowly.

-The best and most expensive mobile network in Germany is the Telekom network.
-There are lots of third-party providers out there, so be sure to compare, which plan fits your needs best.
+The best (for availability) and most expensive mobile network in Germany is the Telekom network; however, Vodafone offers the fastest data speeds and overall great quality for a better price.
+There are lots of third-party providers out there as well, so be sure to compare, which plan fits your needs best.
 If you choose a contract, you are usually tied to 24 months.

 🔥 Tip: If you do not have an internet contract for your home yet, take a look at our guide for best internet providers in Germany.
 When you combine mobile with a home internet contract, you often receive benefits or a better price.